http4k/http4k/src/docs/tutorials/self_documenting_apis_with_openapi/index.md

-title: http4k tutorial: Writing self-documenting APIs with OpenApi
+title: Tutorial: Writing self-documenting http4k APIs with OpenApi
 description: An overview of the OpenApi support available in the http4k library.

 # Tutorial: Writing self-documenting http4k APIs with OpenApi